att-comdev/armada/CONTRIBUTING.rst

 ..
 NOTE::

-    It is necessary to leave a blank line between the commit title and desciption in order for a change to appear properly on GerritHub.
+    It is necessary to leave a blank line between the commit title and description in order for a change to appear properly on GerritHub.

 Since each commit is represented as a "change" in GerritHub, multiple commits should be squashed into one commit before pushing to GerritHub for review.
 To